Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament is another area in which the two dogs can differ wildly.

-American Bulldogs are much more active, however, so if you don’t give them the exercise they need, they might take their frustrations out on your house.
-They love to play, and they take to training well (although they will try to test you, so it’s important to be firm and consistent).
+However, American Bulldogs are much more active, so if you don’t give them the exercise they need, they might take their frustrations out on your house.
+They love to play and enjoy training, but they will try to test you, so it’s essential to be firm and consistent.

 On the other hand, the English Bulldog is a born couch potato.
 They can still be disruptive if not given enough exercise, but for them, “enough exercise” could be a walk around the block.
-They’re also easily trained, although they’re generally not quite as intelligent as their American cousins.
+They’re also easily trained, although they’re generally less intelligent than their American cousins.

-However, both tend to be friendly and eager to spend time with their masters, and both have stubborn streaks a mile wide.
-Both also need plenty of training and socialization, beginning when they’re puppies.
+However, both are friendly and eager to spend time with their masters, and both have stubborn streaks a mile wide.
+They also need plenty of training and socialization, beginning when they’re puppies.

-Both do well with kids, provided they’ve been sufficiently trained and socialized.
-English Bulldogs do well with other dogs and pets; American Bulldogs aren’t bad with them, per se, but they do require plenty of training and socialization.
+Both dogs get along with kids, provided they’ve been sufficiently trained and socialized.
+English Bulldogs do well with other dogs and pets; American Bulldogs aren’t bad with them, per se, but they require plenty of training and socialization.

 Health

+They’re prone to overheating, and their lifespan is only about 8 years.
 American Bulldogs are much healthier (and live about twice as long), but they’re not without their issues.
-They often suffer from hip dysplasia and other joint ailments, and they can get fat if not properly exercised.
-Overall, though, American Bulldogs are much healthier dogs.
+They often suffer from hip dysplasia and other joint ailments and can get fat if not properly exercised.
+Overall, American Bulldogs are much healthier dogs.

 Grooming Requirements

-Neither dog requires much in the way of grooming, as both have short coats that don’t shed excessively.
+Neither dog requires much grooming, as both have short coats that don’t shed excessively.
 Bathing isn’t much of an issue, either, and you can likely get away with only a bath or two a year.
+However, both breeds need the wrinkles on their faces cleaned regularly, or infections can occur.

 Divider 5